 Two years later, the breed standards we know today came to be!

 Pomeranians are classified as a toy breed.
-They only reach heights of about seven to 12 inches tall.
+Toy breeds only reach heights of about seven to 12 inches tall.
 In terms of weight, these dogs tip the scales at a mere three to seven pounds!

 Feeding a Pomeranian isn't so cut and dry as some might think.
-Many other dog breeds do with a more relaxed "free-feeding" schedule.
+Many other small breed dogs do with a more relaxed "free-feeding" schedule.
 Some can also consume a single large meal to keep them going throughout the day.

 That's not the case with this tiny breed!
 Pomeranians need frequent multiple small meals throughout the day to support their constant need for energy.